Learning Center

 Is there a point where paying more does not improve the massage?

 Yes.
-For most buyers, the therapeutic benefit plateaus somewhere in the $6,000 to $8,000 range.
+For most buyers, the therapeutic benefit plateaus somewhere in the upper-mid tier.
 Above that, you are primarily paying for manufacturing heritage, materials quality, and longevity rather than a noticeably better massage in the first session.
 The exception is buyers with specific therapeutic needs who have found mid-range chairs insufficient after extended use.

 Yes.
-The Kahuna LM-6800S at $2,499 and the Kyota Genki M380 at $2,999 are both legitimate chairs with SL-track and L-track coverage respectively.
+The Kahuna LM-6800S and the Kyota Genki M380, both in the Under $3,000 band, are legitimate chairs with SL-track and L-track coverage respectively.
 The limitation is roller quality and warranty depth rather than the core massage experience.
 For buyers who cannot stretch further, these are real options worth considering.
 See the best chairs under $3,000 for the full comparison.

 The buying framework guide walks through the decision sequence from physical need through budget and track type.
 The brands overview explains what each brand name actually tells you about build quality and support.
 The chair finder filters the full catalog by your specific requirements.